Differential Geometry of Curves and Surfaces in Lorentz-Minkowski space: The Lorentz-Minkowski space

-We end this section with the study of isometries of $O_1^{++}(3)$ that leave pointwise fixed a straight-line $L$.
-This kind of isometries are called {\it boosts} .
-It will appear three types of such isometries, depending on the causal character of $L$.
+We end the study of isometries with the family of isometries that leave pointwise fixed a straight-line $L$.
+This kind of isometries are called {\it boosts} of axis $L$ (\cite[p.
+236]{on}) and they are the counterpart of the groups of rotations of $\e^3$.
+Depending on the causal character of $L$, there are three types of such isometries.